mithilesh-parit/mithilesh-parit/README.md

 ## About me 👋
-M. K. Parit is a researcher in AMO Physics.
-His PhD thesis research focuses on dipolar quantum gases of erbium atoms, where he explored the superradiance across the BEC-droplet transition.
-He has significant experience working on the extended Gross-Pitaevskii equation (eGPE) to study dipolar atoms.
-He has also experience working on the 1D quantum spin chains, to quantify the entanglement and other quantum correlations.
+M. K. Parit is a researcher in AMO (Atomic, Molecular, and Optical) Physics.
+His PhD thesis focused on dipolar quantum gases of erbium atoms, where he explored superradiance across the BEC-droplet transition.
+He has significant experience working with the extended Gross-Pitaevskii equation (eGPE) to study dipolar atomic systems.
+Additionally, he has worked on one-dimensional quantum spin chains, investigating entanglement and other quantum correlations.

 He completed his PhD in Physics at the Hong Kong University of Science and Technology (HKUST), Hong Kong.
-Before this, I earned a 5 Year BS-MS Dual Degree in Physics from the Indian Institute of Science and Education and Research (IISER) Kolkata, a premier institute for Basic Sciences in India.
+Before that, he earned a 5 Year BS-MS dual degree in Physics from the Indian Institute of Science Education and Research (IISER) Kolkata, a premier institute for basic sciences in India.